Is Marvel's Cinematic Universe Decline an Indicator of the Superhero Genre's Falling Popularity?

 <br>

-Reason Three: Saga Without a Saga
+Reason Three: A Saga Without a Saga

 • films: "Spider-Man: No Way Home", "Doctor Strange in the Multiverse of Madness", "Deadpool & Wolverine", "Ant-Man and the Wasp: Quantumania", and "Fantastic Four: First Steps";